makersacademy/bowling-challenge-ruby/README.md

 40. Changed logic to target new scoring mechanism - added a conditional to scoring total, where if the prior round was a spare, the current round would go back into the array of past scores and edit using first roll (commit 16).
 41. Copied strike to logic to spares with a few tweaks.
 Strike works with full functionality (commit 17).
 ### Stage 7 - Being really good at Bowling - last round strikes and spares
 42. Created a test that played out 10 rounds - scoring a spare on the 10th round.
 Test expects game to be ongoing if 10th round is spare.
+43. Created a separate final frame method for distinct scoring methods to live in ('final frame').
+Everything working!
+44. Uploaded miro and CRC cards to images.